gmluqa/Smart-Mart-Backend/README.md

 </p>
 Welcome to the Backend repo for my project: Smart Mart, the one stop shop for all things smart. 🔧

 The database is a MySQL, that uses Sequelize as an ORM to establish the connection.
 The api's component is all handled through Express.js.
+Production api and database on Railway.

 If you would like to see this in production, please direct yourself to the following repository -> https://github.com/gmluqa/Smart-Mart-Frontend